Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 ### Custom Error Pages

 - I have created an error pages using the flask app_error handlers
-- Each page contains a reason for the error and a navigation link to return to the previous page, along with a humourous image of a sad bulldog in a dress.
+- Each page contains a reason for the error and a navigation link to return to the previous page.
 Errors are:
 	- 404 - not found an error
 	- 403 - no permission error
 	- 500 - server error.